 So we can see the principle of consumer Harm Reduction is not just clearly demonstrated but proven by the use of Snus in Sweden.
 It saves lives in numbers totally unachievable by any other method.

-As e-cigarettes have around five main ingredients, all used safely for decades, and at least one professor of medicine has stated they will have the same risk as Snus (which is proven to have no elevated risk for any disease or condition by >150 clinical trials over >25 years), it is reasonable to assume that e-cigs will save many more lives than NRT.
+As e-cigarettes have around four main ingredients, all used safely for decades, and at least one professor of medicine has stated they will have the same risk as Snus it is reasonable to assume that e-cigs will save many more lives than NRT.
+Snus is shown to have no clear elevation of risk for any disease or condition by the national health statistics; is clearly demonstrated by meta-analyses of >150 clinical trials over >25 years to have no reliably-identified elevation of risk for any disease.

 Unfortunately e-cigarettes are far better

-This, in turn, means they are likely to be banned in many places due to the threat to pharmaceutical industry income.
-To maintain current income streams and tax revenues, it is necessary for smokers to buy NRTs in an attempt to quit; then fail, return to smoking, try another NRT, fail and go back to smoking, then perhaps get sick and need treatment.
+This, in turn, means they are likely to be banned in many places due to the threat to pharmaceutical industry income and tobacco tax revenues.
+To maintain current income streams and tax revenues, it is necessary for smokers to buy NRTs in an attempt to quit; then fail, return to smoking, try another NRT, fail and go back to smoking, then get sick and need treatment .
 The expensive and highly profitable chemotherapy, COPD and heart disease drugs are part of the problem because as ecigarettes become more widely used, pharma industry income will reduce in parallel.
-Since the number of smokers was reduced by 45% in Sweden by the use of Snus, and since ecigarettes are far more popular than Snus, it is quite reasonable to expect that the number of smokers in some countries will be reduced by 50% or more.
+Since the number of smokers was reduced by 50% in Sweden by the use of Snus, and since ecigarettes are far more popular than Snus, it is quite reasonable to expect that the number of smokers in some countries will be reduced by 60% or more.
 This prospect is terrifying to the pharmaceutical industry, who fund much of the resistance to ecigarettes especially at government level.

 E-cigarettes stop all that, so are hardly likely to be popular with those in power.

 So: ecigs aren’t NRTs